-I saw a new product while on travel when I stayed in a Marriott Hotel.
-They have just introduced a new, in room fitness program and they offer the BodyRev FAST program.
-I tried it and I liked it.
-When I saw the F.A.S.T. principal, I thought this may very well be the next generation of fitness.
-F.A.S.T. stands for - Functional, Aerobic, Strength Training.
-At worst, it is still one of the best fitness acronyms I have ever heard, so I did some research.
+I saw a new product when I stayed in a Marriott Hotel.
+The hotel chain recently introduced a new, in-room fitness program, and they offer the BodyRev F.A.S.T. program.
+I liked it.
+When I saw the F.A.S.T. (functional, aerobic, strength training) principle, I thought this very well may be the next generation of fitness.

-I found that the BodyRev was developed by a counterpart of mine, a former Navy SEAL.
-The BodyRev is a two-handed rotating weight, and was used in a study focusing on increased injuries to military members during their fitness training.
+I found that the BodyRev was developed by a former Navy SEAL.
+The BodyRev is a two-handed rotating weight and was used in a study that focused on increased injuries to military members during their fitness training.
 The study found that repetitive exercises using heavy free weights placed extreme stress on joints and isolated muscles.
-The BodyRev weight, using two hands, offers greater control during exercises, and the F.A.S.T. program gives an all around workout in an hour.
-Having the muscles and heart function together is what will help sustain lifelong strength and fitness, hence: Functional Aerobic Strength Training (F.A.S.T).
+The BodyRev weight, using two hands, offers greater control during exercises, and the F.A.S.T. program gives an all-around workout in an hour.
+Having the muscles and heart function together will help sustain lifelong strength and fitness; hence, functional aerobic strength training (F.A.S.T.).

-In a twelve-week clinical study, participants in the BodyRev program lost 30 percent body fat and dropped four clothing sizes.
-Additionally, participants burned an extra 150 calories per day following the weight loss program.
+In a 12-week clinical study, participants in the BodyRev program lost 30% body fat and dropped four clothing sizes.
+Participants also burned an extra 150 calories per day with the weight-loss program.
 Workouts like this eliminate the jarring of joints that can happen with free weights.
-The system is designed to engage the entire body at once so you're lengthening and toning while revving up your heart rate at the same time.
-The BodyRev comes with a training video too - Trim for Life (TM).
+The system is designed to engage the entire body at once, so you're lengthening and toning while revving up your heart rate at the same time.